flutter/website/CONTRIBUTING.md

 If you would like to contribute to the Flutter website, we’re happy to have your help!
-Anyone can contribute, regardless of your writing experience or how you view yourself as a writer, developer, or grammar stickler.
+Anyone can contribute, regardless of your writing experience or how you view yourself as a contributor, developer, or grammar stickler.

 ## Contributors

 Before submitting a PR,
 [search for an issue][search-issue] that covers your concern.

-If one exists, add `Fixes #<found-issue>` to your new PR.
+* If one exists, open the issue, click the greyed-out smiley face :slightly_smiling_face: in its summary, and choose :thumbsup:.
-If you don't find one and your change is significant, consider [creating an issue][create-issue].
+* If you don't find one and your change is significant, consider [creating an issue][create-issue].
   The issue should describe the problem, how you would plan to fix it, and should be assigned to yourself.

 When you create a new page or perform a major rewrite of an existing page, consider drafting it first in Google Docs to simplify collaboration.
-Once your Google doc has been created, add a link to it from your new GitHub issue.
+Once you create your Google doc, add a link to it from the summary of your new GitHub issue.

 ### Draft changes